 Following the EU referendum last year and the decision to leave the EU, there’s been a lot of confusion about what it will mean for UK businesses.
-In this blog we’ll be focusing on how Brexit will affect retailers, looking at the facts, and trying to cut through some of the speculation, as the country prepares for a Britain no longer in Europe.
+In this blog we’ll be focusing on how Brexit will affect retailers, looking at the facts, and trying to cut through some of the speculations, as the country prepares for a Britain no longer in Europe.

 There’s been a lot of talk about hard Brexit and soft Brexit and, with 2 years of negotiations ahead of us, it’s impossible to say what kind of deal they will strike.
 Add to this the snap General Election taking place in June, it’s understandable that frustrations in the UK are building.

 Below we’ve covered some of the key Brexit subjects for retailers:

 At times of political and economic uncertainty, consumer spending slows down, especially on non-essential items.
 We may have already seen the worst of this, but with the added concerns of a snap General Election, consumer confidence could further reduce.
 That said, once the negotiations are done and dusted and we all know where we stand, consumer confidence should begin to recover.

 2. Most UK retailers rely on staff from the European Union

 The current Prime Minister has refused to provide reassurance that EU nationals working in the UK will have their residency protected, although she did highlight this as a negotiation priority in her Article 50 letter.
 With the potential for a new government prior to negotiations commencing, it’s difficult to predict how Brexit will impact upon access to the workforce in European Union member countries, but there is possibility recruitment in retail could become more difficult.

 3. If the value of the pound decreases prices will increase